VMelnalksnis/Gnomeshade/README.md

 ### Client

 An `.msi` installer is provided for the windows client application.
-Currently no settings are preserved between updates, [see issue](https://github.com/VMelnalksnis/Gnomeshade/issues/360).

 ## Contributing